Automakers face a threat to EV sales: Slow charging times

 Romano says fast chargers will be needed about every 75 miles on roads that connect metro areas, and that the United States should get there in about two years.
 As more EVs are sold, he said, more stations will be built.

-“You don't want to put all the infrastructure in for 20 years starting with vehicle zero,” Pasquale said.
+“You don't want to put all the infrastructure in for 20 years starting with vehicle zero,” Romano said.
 “This is about the natural organic growth.”

 ,